cibero42/enigmafy/README.md

 # Enigmafy
 Enigmafy is a shell script which makes encrypting multiple archives an easy task.
-The script generates two files, ending in: .ek (enigmafy key) and .eea (enigmafy encrypted archive)
+The script generates two files, ending in: .ek (enigmafy key) and .eea (enigmafy encrypted archive).

+## How it works
+Under the hood, Enigmafy first compacts the desired archive or folder in a single file, with the .ec extension.
+Then, symmetrically encrypts it (AES256-CBC) using a pseudo-aleatory password, transforming it on a .eea archive.
+This password is then asymmetrically encrypted using GnuPG, along with .eea file's SHA512 hash.

+When decrypting, Enigmafy calculates SHA512 from the .eea file and only proceeds if it matches with the one stored on the .ek file.

+## Recommendations
+### GnuPG
+- If you aren't familiar to GnuPG, please refer to [Linux Babe's guide](https://www.linuxbabe.com/security/a-practical-guide-to-gpg-part-1-generate-your-keypair).
+- When creating an asymetrical key on GnuPG, prefer using Curve25519, or Curve448 if the file's content is classified (check out Soatok's blog [here](https://soatok.blog/2023/04/03/asymmetric-cryptographic-commitments/) and [here](https://soatok.blog/2022/05/19/guidance-for-choosing-an-elliptic-curve-signature-algorithm-in-2022/) to learn more about asymmetric encryption).

 ## Features
-- AES-256 encrypted archives, with pseudo-randomly generated password.
+- AES-256 encrypted archives.
+- [UNDER DEVELOPMENT] Add a note to the archive
 - [UNDER DEVELOPMENT] Upload archives to S3 services

 ## Installation